poiko/writeups/cyberlandslaget23/license-checker/writeup.md

     (*a2)(a2, a3);
     return sub_1D9B(state);
 ```
 Based on this the struct should be at least 0x128 bytes big, with a 0x100 bytes buffer at offset 8.
-The `a2` value stored at offste 0x120 is a passed in pointer to the rng struct above.
+The `a2` value stored at offset 0x120 is a passed in pointer to the rng struct above.
 We create the following struct:
 ```c
 00000000 state_t         struc ; (sizeof=0x128)
 00000000 field_0         dq ?